numba/numba/docs/source/extending/overloading-guide.rst

 of duck typing the code works equally well for both types.

-Profiling reveals that this function is used very often in your ``@jit`` decorated functions, for example in ``myalgorithm``, and  you choose to use to ``@overload`` to accelerate your algorithm.
-You consult the documentation and discover the following annotated template that outlines how the specific parts ought to looks like when using ``@overload``.
-This gives you an idea as to the structure required.
+Profiling reveals that this function is used very often in your ``@jit`` decorated functions such as ``myalgorithm``.
+In order to further speed up your calculations, You decide to use Numba again.
+In this case however, you will use the ``overload`` decorator as you wish to dispatch specialisations based on type.
+The following annotated template outlines what the specific parts ought to look like when using ``@overload``.
+This should give you an idea as to the structure required.

 .. literalinclude:: template.py